 - various drug offences.

-If you become aware of a negative notice
+If you become aware of a WWC exclusion (previously known as a negative notice)

-A negative notice is issued to someone who has made an application to Working with Children Check Victoria for a working with children assessment notice, and has been refused.
+A WWC exclusion is issued to someone who has made an application to Working with Children Check Victoria for a working with children assessment notice, and has been refused.
 This means that the person is not permitted to engage in child related work.

 If you have taken action against a registered teacher